Outreach & Community Programs

-100% refund if cancelation is within 14 days of the start date
+100% refund if cancellation is within 14 days of the start date

-50% refund if cancelation is within 7 days of the start date
+50% refund if cancellation is within 7 days of the start date

 No refund after the registered program begins

 If you have any questions please email firstname.lastname@example.org

 Participants will be exposed to general design process through civil, electrical, and mechanical engineering projects.
 Teamwork will be utilized to work on soft skills such as leadership and communication to emphasize the need for both in the Engineering profession.